How to buy a tuxedo: the definitive guide

 Stick with something relatively basic like a beautiful navy or a midnight blue.
 While plaids can sure be fun, it would be a bit of a niche jacket, so you might not be able to wear it to many events after the intended one.
 But if you want something besides a true solid, there are some fabrics out there that have a nice textural look to them.

 And here’s a question: can a tuxedo be made in white or ivory?
 It sure can.
 And it can be a great look.
-Just about every James Bond,, has worn a white dinner jacket.
+Just about every James Bond, including the present actor, has worn a white dinner jacket.
 However, this look should be reserved for use in warm locales or during summer events only.

 And always pick a fun lining.

 [By the way, you don’t want to dry clean your tuxedo too much, airing it out is often times all you need to do.]